Bituser · Platform taxonomy

 • 07

-One object, four surfaces.
-This spec is the source; each surface conforms to it.
-The pill that labels a Product on the website is the same defined term that prices on the rate card, lines on the usage statement, and is referenced in the Order Form.
+One term, four surfaces.
+The pill that labels a Product on the website is the same defined term that appears on the rate card, lines on the usage statement, and is referenced in the Order Form.

 Website

-Labels by Solution and its Type; Feature stays hidden initially.
+Labels each capability by Solution and its Type.

 Rate card